Dallas et Kate: Background

 In late 2006, Ceberano and Cosmas commenced recording original songs at Ceberano's house.
 The album was not completed as Ceberano was invited to compete on Dancing with the Stars.
 In September 2008, Ceberano discussed the recording on her website saying the album "...is a collection of moody originals, very special pieces, all carefully arranged and produced by Dallas.
 All songs co-written by the two of us and I even got to play drums on a couple of tracks", adding she was "sad to have to let the project go by the wayside".
-Cosmas finished the work on the album whilst Ceberano competed on Dancing with the Stars and two seasons of It's Takes Two across 2007 and 2008.
+Cosmas finished the work on the album whilst Ceberano competed on Dancing with the Stars and two seasons of It Takes Two across 2007 and 2008.

 A song from this recording session became the title track on Ceberano's 2008, top 10 album So Much Beauty which led to the long-player, Dallas et Kate finally being released.
 It also included an early version of "The Little Things", which later appeared in a re-worked form on the 2013 album Kensal Road.

 Ceberano said "Dal and I share a common love for French pop songs and lyrics that flow like a stream of "Unconsciousness".
 He is tres groovy and we had a wonderful time experimenting in the studio in my back yard.
 It should be released sometime soon".

 The album was released on independent production label, Prototype Musique in May 2009.